qiling07/qiling07.github.io/_pages/experience.md

 author_profile: true
 ---

+- Jan.
+2023 - Aug.
+2023
+  **EFESLAB, University of Michigan**
+  **Advisors: Shuwen Deng and Baris Kasikci**
+  <span style="color: gray; font-weight: bold;">Evaluating and assessing speculative gadgets in various applications and linux kernel.</span>
+  – Identified one key limitation of all state-of-the-art speculative vulnerabilities detectors – lack of exploitability evaluation.
+  – Characterized the exploitability of vulnerabilities with two metrics.
+  – Developed an LLVM compiler pass which instrumented a program to allow for runtime measurement of all vulnerabilities’ exploitability.
+  – Reduced the false positive rates of state-of-the-art detectors by up to 53%.

 - <div style="display: flex; justify-content: space-between;"><strong>EFESLAB, University of Michigan</strong><span style="flex-grow: 1;"></span><strong>Jan.
 2023 - Aug.
 2023</strong></div>
   **Advisors: Shuwen Deng and Baris Kasikci**
   <span style="color: gray; font-weight: bold;">Evaluating and assessing speculative gadgets in various applications and linux kernel.</span>